 - Engagement practices that include:

 Outreach, Communication, and Translation

-- Evaluation of projects, tools and/or engagement processes
+- Experts to evaluate projects, tools and/or engagement processes

-- Evaluation of overall impact of the team’s efforts on climate adaptation in the region
+- Experts to evaluate overall impact of the team’s efforts on climate adaptation in the region

 Students and Young Professionals